dlab-berkeley/D-Lab-Workshop-Template/jupyter_style.md

 ### General style

+- File title is in Title Case, starts with a single digit, and uses underscores to separate between words.
+We follow APA Style Guide for capitalization: https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case.
+This means you should not capitalize minor words.
 - Notebook title is H1 and includes Workshop Name: Subtitle
 - Keep the scaffolding at the top and bottom of the template notebook intact
 - Use H1 for main headers that are referred to in the "Sections" section.